jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 | `ser:..`             | `DLS\1`                           | No       | Local (online mode)      |
 | `tcp://...`          | DLT                               | Yes      | Local (online mode)      |

-Connecting the stream should be done by the `Filter` application in an asynchronous manner before giving to the decoder.
+Connecting the stream should be done by the `FilterApp` application in an asynchronous manner before giving to the decoder.

 #### 2.4.2.
 Decoders (and PCAP, PCAPNG formats)